 Not CARB compliant

-CARB compliancy is set of rules and regulations regarding environmental protection set by the Californian Air Resources Board.
-These are strictly only enforced in the state of California but have come to act as a standard for all combustion engines, assessing if you’re machine is environmentally friendly or not.
+CARB compliance is a set of rules and regulations regarding environmental protection set by the Californian Air Resources Board.
+These are strictly only enforced in the state of California but have come to act as a standard for all combustion engines, assessing if your machine is environmentally friendly or not.
 Many manufacturers have found ways to reduce harmful exhaust emissions so this is not a con you need put up with.
 If you are all about the environment there are many other options on this list for you.

 Some gas leaf blowers have been banned in some cities because of the noise they make or high emissions.
 So you can see why these are the leading problems manufacturers have been trying to fix.
 If you or your city are also looking for quiet and cleanliness, then this quiet, low vibration blower may be the best gas leaf blower of 2020 for you.

 With the reasonably lightweight handheld Makita, you can blow your leaves without ending up with a headache or irritating the neighbors.
 Maybe put on some headphones and listen to some peaceful music in the background.
 And with its engines track record for reducing emissions, you won’t have to listen to complaints from neighbors.
 At the end of the day, a quieter machine will make hard work seem more enjoyable.